MathSEE-Modeling-Week/Modeling-Week/README.md

 Note: If you are running your server and client in a notebook you must put them in two different files to prevent the server from blocking the client's execution.

 ## 4 UQ Application
-In this exercise we are looking at the Predator-Prey Model as a UQ problem and solve it with the MC method
+In this exercise we are looking at the Predator-Prey Model from section 1 as a UQ problem and solve it using the MC method.

 ### 4.1 Predator-Prey Model as a UQ problem
-Look at the following [notebook](UQ/predprey_UQ.ipynb) and get familiar with the problem.
+For details on the UQ problem, refer to the following [notebook](UQ/predprey_UQ.ipynb).
+In this case, we consider a forward UQ problem where there are perturbations in the initial conditions for both predator and prey populations.
+The notebook also includes a Monte Carlo simulation, though it does not utilize the UM-Bridge framework.

 ### 4.2 MC Client for Predator-Prey Model
-Take a look at the [MC client](UQ/predprey_client.ipynb) for the Predator-Prey Model.
+Implement the MC simulation for the Predator-Prey Model as a UM-Bridge client.
+For a sample solution, refer to the  [MC client](UQ/predprey_client.ipynb) for the Predator-Prey Model.

-### 4.3 Solve the Predator-Prey UQ problem with UM-Bridge
-To solve the Predator-Prey UQ problem with UM-Bridge, run the Predator-Prey client from exercise **1.2** and connect your MC client from exercise **3.2**.
+To solve the UQ problem for the Predator-Prey model with UM-Bridge, follow these steps:

+1. Run the [Predator-Prey model](UQ/predprey_server.ipynb) from exercise 2.2 to set up the server.
+2. Connect your MC client to the server and perform the simulation to evaluate the effect of uncertainty in the initial conditions.

 ## 5 Advanced UQ Methods
 In this exercise we explore variations of the Monte Carlo method.